Should You Get a Full Body MRI? Celebrities Say Yes, but Science Says Otherwise

 Apr 25, 2024 - Research

-Dr. Samir Gupta on the Feed with Dr. G shares the risks and harms of full body MRI scans.
+Dr. Samir Gupta on The Feed with Dr. G shares the risks and harms of full body MRI scans.

 On the surface, the idea of a full body MRI seems appealing— a comprehensive scan to catch potential health issues early on.
-However, as Dr. Samir Gupta shares in his recent the Feed with Dr. G video, there are important risks and harms to understand before opting in for this test.
+However, as Dr. Samir Gupta shares in his recent The Feed with Dr. G video, there are important risks and harms to understand before opting in for this test.

 Full body MRI scans promise early detection of hundreds of cancers and diseases, suggesting a potential lifesaving impact by catching conditions before they progress.
 However, unlike proven screenings such as pap smears or colonoscopies, full body MRIs have not been shown to be beneficial.
 Importantly, screening tests like pap smears and colonoscopies have undergone extensive study and are recommended in individuals who are at risk.
 In contrast, many other screening tests, including whole-body MRI, have not been shown to have the same lifesaving benefits.